 Professional debt counselling on a psychiatric level is all about tackling all such inner-demons and helping a person come to terms with the decisions they’ve made, the situation they’re in and the most appropriate resolution.
 It’s not just about paying off debts, it’s about getting life back on track and restoring confidence.

 In addition, qualified psychiatrists for debt related stress anxiety will look far more closely at the reasons behind the individual’s slide into debt in the first place.
-Does the problem stem from some kind of addiction or negative spending habit?
+Does the problem stem from some kind of negative spending habit?
 Perhaps a somewhat unrealistic stance on lifestyle standards?
 Whatever the cause of the debt in the first place, it’s just as important to pinpoint it as it is to eliminate the manifested debt and the stress it had caused.

 Like all other mental and physical health problems, no two cases of debt stress are the same and we never assume otherwise.
 All of our patients are assessed in accordance with their own unique circumstances and treatment programs are tailored in accordance.